dotnet/docs/docs/framework/winforms/controls/developing-a-composite-windows-forms-control.md

 # Developing a Composite Windows Forms Control
 You can develop a composite Windows Forms control by combining other Windows Forms controls.
 Composite controls that derive from <xref:System.Web.UI.UserControl> are called user controls.
 The base class, <xref:System.Windows.Forms.UserControl>, provides keyboard routing for the child controls, thus ensuring that child controls can receive focus.
 For an example of a user control, see the <xref:System.Windows.Forms.UserControl> sample in [How to: Apply Attributes in Windows Forms Controls](../../../../docs/framework/winforms/controls/how-to-apply-attributes-in-windows-forms-controls.md).

- The Windows Forms designer in [!INCLUDE[vsprvsext](../../../../includes/vsprvsext-md.md)] provides rich design-time support for authoring user controls.
+ The Windows Forms designer in Visual Studio provides rich design-time support for authoring user controls.

 -   [How to: Display a Control in the Choose Toolbox Items Dialog Box](https://msdn.microsoft.com/library/9yxtkx75\(v=vs.110\))